GuillermoMML/weather_recognition_machine_learning/README.md

 |5| 128, 128, 128, 256, 7| relu, softmax|0.50, 0.50, 0.50, 0.50|0.9712|

 ## Conclusion
-We can cleary observe, that the **accuracy** is much higher when we implement the **Data Augementation** class.
+We can clearly observe, that the **accuracy** is much higher when we implement the **Data Augementation** class.
 <br>
 Without Data Augementation, we reached an accuracy of roughly **55%-60%**, and while using Data Augementation, we reached after several tests, **98%-99%** accuracy
-Observing the Graph we can also add that our **lost_value** decrease significantly, while oure training and validation tests reach a high/stable level.
+Observing the Graph we can also add that our **lost_value** decreases significantly, while your training and validation tests reach a high/stable level.

 Model Accuracy | Confusion Matrix